 - Products with a thermal emittance or emissivity of greater than or equal to 0.9

-- Products that are asbestos and mercury-free, and emit zero volatile organic compounds (VOCs) and ozone-depleting substances.
+- Products that emit zero volatile organic compounds (VOCs), ozone-depleting substances, and are asbestos- and mercury-free.

 - You can search for cool roof products using the Cool Roof Rating Council’s directory.